Pickleball Gear

 My verdict

-For most early intermediate players, it's not power but control that helps win games.
-That's why the PRISM Flash shines—it's a phenomenal control paddle that almost any rising player can afford.
-It's simply one of my favorite control paddles you can find at any price.
+For beginners and most early intermediate players, it's not power but control that helps win games.
+That's why the PRISM Flash shines—it's a phenomenal control paddle that almost any new player can afford.
+It's one of the best control paddles at any price and one of the best deals in pickleball.

 Today’s best deals